benmvp/slides/2018/frameworksummit/nav-react.md

 - Probably the biggest complaint w/ React isn't React itself
   * But the tooling needed to get set up
 - I think the problem is that there's so much choice in this area
-  * You need to know how the tools work before you can get up and running
+  * You need to know how the tools work before you could get up and running

 /////
 <!-- .slide: data-background="url(../../img/nav-react/mercury.jpg) no-repeat center" data-background-size="cover" -->